ief015/open-konstruktor/src/serialization/saveformat.md

 ## Layer 2: Metal

 This layer has a length of at least `528` *((27 + 3 + n) * 44)* so far making this the only layer
-observed to have a varying size.
+observed to have a varying length.

 Columns have at least 27 1-byte elements:

 - `02` Empty
 - `03` Metal

-The cause of varying column size (*n*) is due to extra 2-byte elements of `04 00` being embedded into a column.
+The cause of varying column size (*n*) is due to some elements of empty metal being written as `04 00` instead of `02`.
 The cause of this is currently unknown.
+It may be caused by a bug when exporting some designs in the game.

+Instances of `04 00` in this layer can be safely replaced with `02`.
+Doing so will make all uncompressed designs uniform in size, and re-encoding these changes will load perfectly fine in the game.

 ## Layer 3: Vertical gate positions